banner

 • the risks of catastrophic tipping points are steadily increasing.

-Governments cannot be relied on in crucial decisions so citizens must get invloved
+Governments cannot be relied on in crucial decisions so citizens must get involved

-• governments have a poor record of decision making
+• governments have poor records of decision making on important topics

 • despite the global temperature rise being likely to reach the Paris agreed limit of 1.5°C in 2030, governments continue to talk about Net Zero 2050 as if this is an acceptable timescale